Termination of Triangular Polynomial Loops: Transformation to Triangular Weakly Non-Linear Form

 \subsection{Finding Automorphisms to Transform Loops into \twn-Form}

-The goal of the transformation from \cref{subsec:transf} is to transform $(\phi,\vec{a})$ into \twn-form, such that termination of the resulting loop $\Tr{\eta}{\phi}{a}$ can be analyzed by the technique which will be presented in \cref{sec:closed,sec:deciding}.
-Hence, the remaining challenge is to find a suitable automorphism $\eta \in \Aut{\AA}$ such that $\Tr{\eta}{\phi}{a}$ is \twn.
-In this section, we will present two techniques to check the existence of such automorphisms \emph{constructively}, i.e., these techniques can also be used to compute such automorphisms.
+The goal of $\TrOp_\eta$ from \cref{subsec:transf} is to transform $(\cond,\update)$ into \twn-form such that our techniques from \cref{sec:deciding} can be used to decide termination.
+So the two remaining challenges are to find a suitable automorphism $\eta \in \Aut{\RA}$ such that $\Tr{\eta}{\cond}{\update}$ is \twn, and to adapt our techniques from \cref{sec:deciding} such that they can be applied to \twn-loops where one only wants to show termination on an update-invariant $\EFO{\ring,\RA}$-definable subset.
+We discuss the latter challenge in \cref{subsec:adaptions}.
+In this section, we present two techniques to check the existence of automorphisms for the transformation into \twn-form \emph{constructively}, i.e., these techniques can also be used to compute such automorphisms.

-Note that the search for suitable automorphisms is closely related to the question if a polynomial endomorphism can be conjugated into a ``de Jonquiéres''-automorphism, a difficult question from algebraic geometry \cite{polyautomorphisms}.
+The search for suitable automorphisms is closely related to the question if a polynomial automorphism can be conjugated into a ``de Jonquiéres''-automorphism, a difficult question from algebraic geometry \cite{polyautomorphisms}.
 So future advances in this field may help to improve the results of the current section.

-The first technique (\cref{thm:triangularizability_with_fixed_degree}) reduces the search for a suitable automorphism \emph{of bounded degree} to $\EFO{\AA}$.
-It is known that for any automorphism the degree of its inverse has an upper bound in terms of the length $d$ of $\vec{x}$, see \cite[Cor.~2.3.4]{polyautomorphisms}.
+The first technique (\cref{thm:triangularizability_with_fixed_degree}) reduces the search for a suitable automorphism \emph{of bounded degree} to $\EFO{\RA}$.
+For any automorphism, the degree of its inverse is bounded in terms of the length $d$ of $\vec{x}$.